Welcome to Ridge Meadows Recycling’s website!

 Vision: A waste free, socially responsible community

 Our offices are located at the Maple Ridge Recycling Depot – 10092 – 236th Street, Maple Ridge, BC, just off River Road in the Albion Industrial Park.
-Come check us out – and don’t forget your recyclables!
 Download the RMRS A to Z List for a list of items we accept at the Recycling Depot.

-**Note: We are currently on our Winter Hours schedule at the Depot – open at 8:00am and closing at 5:00pm Monday to Saturday.
+We are currently on our Summer Hours schedule at the Depot – open at 8:00am and closing at 6:00pm Monday to Saturday.
 Sundays and holidays we are open from 9:00am – 5:00pm.
-Summer Hours (open till 6pm Mon-Sat) begin on April 1, 2019.
+Winter Hours (closing early, at 5pm Mon-Sat) begin on October 1, 2021.

 In addition to picking up recyclables curbside, at apartments, and businesses, we also run the Maple Ridge Recycling Depot which accepts over 200 different items.
 The Maple Ridge Recycling Depot is OPEN on all stat holidays except Christmas Day & New Year’s Day.

 Ridge Meadows Recycling Society also administers the Spring & Fall Brush Chipping Programs, Maple Ridge’s Wildsafe BC program, and the Low-Flow Toilet Tax Credit program.
-We are the lead coordinator on Celebrate Earth Day in Maple Ridge (April) and Maple Ridge Repair Cafes and each Spring we sell Composters, Solar Cone Food Digesters, Rain Barrels, & Bear-Resistant Totes.
+We are the lead coordinator on Celebrate Earth Day in Maple Ridge (April) and Maple Ridge Repair Cafes and each Spring we sell Composters, Solar Cone Food Digesters, & Rain Barrels.

 And the changes continue with new programs…